Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Method

-In that case, a camera can be approximately represented as a coordinate $\mathcal{C}$ of ten dimensions:
+where $\hat{K}_{min}$, $\hat{K}_{max}$ denotes the range of the overall system gain, determined by the minimal and maximum ISO value. $a$, $b$, and $\hat{\sigma}$ indicate the line's slope, bias, and an unbiased estimator of the standard deviation, respectively.
+In this context, a camera can be approximated as a ten-dimensional coordinate $\mathcal{C}$:

-Previous methods focus on calibration to adjust the coordinate $\mathcal{C}$, suffering from intensive labor and huge domain gap (\ie gap between simulated noise and real noise).
-In addition, a repeated training process is necessary due to the entanglement between neural networks and cameras.
-Our aim is to abandon the complicated calibration process and impair the strong coupling between networks and cameras.
-Furthermore, we fully account for the out-of-model noise, which can be alleviated by the structural modifications of our RepNR block.
-In general, our motivation is to force the network to become a fast adapter~\cite{ravi2016optimization,finn2017model}.
+Existing methods predominantly rely on explicit calibration to determine the coordinate $\mathcal{C}$, especially the linear relationship.
+It is a process characterized by intensive labor and a substantial domain gap (\ie the gap between simulated noise and real noise).
+Moreover, the entanglement between neural networks and cameras requires repeated explicit calibration and training.
+In our implementation, these distributions and linear relationships are defined similarly to ELD~\cite{wei2021physics}.
+However, we can also employ more advanced noise models as replacements to achieve theoretically superior performance.

+We aim to streamline the complex calibration process and mitigate the strong coupling between networks and cameras.
+Additionally, we address the out-of-model noise comprehensively, a task facilitated by the structural modifications introduced in the RepNR block.
+Our motivation is to compel the network to function as a swift adapter~\cite{ravi2016optimization,finn2017model}.